 Chaplain (Col) Koppell has received many military awards, including three Meritorious Service medals, two Army Achievement medals, Army Physical Fitness Excellence awards, and an Army Commendation medal.
 She served a year of active duty in support of Operation Noble Eagle and was awarded the Global War on Terrorism medal for her service in Iraq in 2005.
 She is also a member of The Quartermasters Association Honorable Order of St. Martin.
 Chaplain (Col) Koppell spent Passover in Iraq in 2005 and Chanukkah 2005/2006 with Jewish service members in Kuwait and Afghanistan, and was deployed to Iraq for Passover 2006.
 She returned to Afghanistan in 2008/2009 and celebrated Passover in Kuwait in 2010 and 2014.
 In 2012 she was awarded the Legion of Merit by the 63D Regional Support Command.

 Rabbi Koppell’s writings have been published in numerous books and journals.
 She is a frequent newspaper columnist and much sought after speaker.
-She is married to David Rubenstein, PhD., an internationally known astrologer.
-They are the parents of two daughters, Jessie and Sarah.
+She was married to David Rubenstein, PhD., of blessed memory, and is the parent of two daughters, Jessie and Sarah, and grandmother of Helena Ruth.